albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

     Note that *Little Navmap* does not clean up the exported directories.
 All old flight plans remain and have to be removed manually from time to time.

+    Consider exported flight plan files as disposable since almost all the export formats have limitations resulting in data loss.
+Remember that you can always restore them by loading the original LNMPLN file and exporting again.

 See also :doc:`FLIGHTPLANFMT` for more information on the supported flight plan formats.

 .. _multiexport-file-names: